ECS153/final-project-cyber-secure-the-bag/milestone1.md

 - Next Week: Writing back “cleaned” keylogger results to structured database

 ## Orli:
-- Implemented naive keylogger to print to console
+- Implemented naive javascript keylogger to print to console on click -
-- Next Week: Trigger keylogger to send data to database (based on specific page or keywords from html page
+- Next Week: Encorporate keylogger into the angular framework in the extension, trigger on certain sites

 ## Cameron:
 - Added preliminary code to base extension in the Angular project